abcnorio/diffinmeans/README.md

 Studer, U.M.
 (1998). [_Verlangen, Süchtigkeit und Tiefensystemik.
 Fallstudie des Suchttherapiezentrums für Drogensüchtige start again in Männedorf und Zürich von 1992 bis 1998_](https://www.bj.admin.ch/dam/data/bj/sicherheit/smv/modellversuche/evaluationsberichte/37.pdf).
 Bericht an das Bundesamt für Justiz (BAJ).
 Zürich.

+## License and Credits

+The R code is based on two Mathematica scripts as role models - very similar, but not identical implementations.

+- (C) by UM Studer (1998).
+This Mathematica code is unpublished.
+- (C) by P Gregory (2005).
+You can get his Mathematica notebook for free on the [book](https://www.cambridge.org/nl/academic/subjects/statistics-probability/statistics-physical-sciences-and-engineering/bayesian-logical-data-analysis-physical-sciences-comparative-approach-mathematica-support?format=PB)'s website.
+- R code: GPL >= v3

 ## R version

 All R scripts should work under R >=v3.

 ## Disclaimer

 The R code was tested carefully, and cross-checked against various publication results to ensure proper results.
 However, it is provided "as is".
 Use common sense to compare results with expectations.
 NO WARRANTY of any kind is involved here.
 There is no guarantee that the software is free of error or consistent with any standards or even meets your requirements.
-Do not use the software or rely on it to solve problems if incorrect results may lead to hurting or injurying living beings of any kind or if it can lead to loss of property or any other possible damage.
+Do not use the software or rely on it to solve problems if incorrect results may lead to hurting or injurying living beings of any kind or if it can lead to loss of property or any other possible damage to the world.
 If you use the software in such a manner, you are on your own and it is your own risk.